Equivariant K-theoretic enumerative invariants and wall-crossing formulae in abelian categories: Appendix: Residue maps

 for a residue map $\rho$, with no constraints on poles in $z$ at non-trivial roots of unity.
-This will always be the case for the K-theory of a {\it scheme} $X$, where all line bundles $\cL \in \Pic(X) \subset K(X)$ are unipotent and therefore the expansion of $e(z \otimes \cL)^{-1}$ has poles only at $z=1$.
+This will always be the case for the K-theory of a {\it scheme} $X$, where the action of all line bundles $\cL$ on $K(X)$ is unipotent and therefore the expansion of $e(z \otimes \cL)^{-1}$ has poles only at $z=1$.

 \begin{remark} For the K-theory of schemes, the freedom to choose how a residue map $\rho$ behaves at non-trivial roots of unity was already observed in \cite{Metzler2002}, where both